 In Year 6 you will begin your coursework project which consists of three major elements: supporting studies, practical work and a personal study of a minimum 1000 words of continuous prose.
 These elements should be seen as integrally connected.
-Supporting studies mav combine investigation and research for both the practical work and personal study; however, the personal study must be presented as a separate outcome.
+Supporting studies may combine investigation and research for both the practical work and personal study; however, the personal study must be presented as a separate outcome.
 The practical work and personal study may be approached in any order or may progress simultaneously.
-Work produced will be based around themes and subject matter developed from starting personal points. be to with The negotiated the teacher. personal investigation is internally set and assessed, and externally moderated.
+Work produced will be based around themes and subject matter developed from personal starting points, to be negotiated with the teacher.
+The personal investigation is internally set and assessed. and externally moderated.